 Who it’s for: If you’re 25 or younger or just looking for a party, this bus is for you.
 It’s predominantly filled with young people who want to have a good time.
 Out of all the buses I took, I only saw one couple—most formed on the bus.
 Moreover, if you aren’t looking to get off the beaten track and just want to see the highlights of New Zealand, this bus is also for you.
 They’ll drop you off at all the main destinations.

-Stray is new, and their goal is to “take you off the beaten path.”
-While they hit all the major destinations the Kiwi Experience does, they also take you to a few different ones.
+Stray is new and their goal is to “take you off the beaten path.”
+While they hit all of the same major destinations The Kiwi Experience does, they also take you to a few different ones.
 I was really happy that they take you right into Abel Tasman National Park for two days instead of just dropping you off in Nelson.

 Who it’s for: Stray, unlike Kiwi, goes both ways.
 You can definitely find a party bus full of gap-year kids, but unlike Kiwi, you’re more likely to find travelers interested in seeing something other than the bar.
 If you aren’t really looking to party a lot or want to spend time with more mature travelers, Stray is for you.

-Overall, I liked the Kiwi Experience better.
-But then again, I tend to enjoy a livelier atmosphere while I travel.
+Overall, I liked The Kiwi Experience better.
+But then again, I tend to enjoy a livelier atmosphere when I travel.
 I spend a lot of time online doing work, so I’m usually ready to cut loose by nightfall.
 The Kiwi Experience is definitely the place to do that.
-I thought Stray does a great job, and I would recommend them to people looking to do one of these buses but not be surrounded by young travelers.
+I thought Stray did a great job, and I would recommend them to people looking to do one of these buses without being surrounded by young travelers.